MLB to replace Topps with Fanatics in shake-up of trading card industry

-People familiar with the situation confirmed reporting by the Wall Street Journal that in addition to MLB and the MLBPA, the NBA and its players union plus the NFLPA will all have stakes in the new company formed by Fanatics.
+People familiar with the situation confirmed reporting by the Wall Street Journal that in addition to MLB and the MLBPA, the NBA and its players’ union plus the NFLPA will all have stakes in the new company formed by Fanatics.
 The basketball and football entities currently have licensing agreements with Panini America.

 MLBPA head Tony Clark sent a memo to his members claiming that the agreement with Fanatics would bring the union far more revenue than any previous deal.
 A person familiar with the negotiations confirmed that Topps could not come close to matching the offer from Fanatics.